shivagyawali/swivtcodingChallenge/README.md

 ### Break down into end to end tests

 setup your environment variable and start

 ```
-npm run devStart
+cd backend and npm start
+cd frontend and npm start

 ```
 This will start your application

-## Code of Conduct

-please review and abide by the [Code of Conduct]).

 ## Security Vulnerabilities